aurshitha/DPHS-AI/README.md

 ## Overview

-**DPHS-AI (Dynamic Patient Health Synthesis using AI)** is a prototype clinical decision support system that uses **Retrieval-Augmented Generation (RAG)** to synthesize fragmented medical records and generate actionable clinical insights.
+**DPHS-AI (Doctor Patient Healthcare System using AI)** is a prototype clinical decision support system that uses **Retrieval-Augmented Generation (RAG)** to synthesize fragmented medical records and generate actionable clinical insights.

 The project addresses the challenge of healthcare professionals spending significant time reviewing scattered patient documents such as laboratory reports, prescriptions, and diagnostic records before making clinical decisions.